Preferences

 and value into the Contemplate script through the query string.

-For example, if the show errors preference is set to 0 in your
+For example, if the SHOW_ERRORS preference is set to 0 in your

-preferences.ini file, but you want to temporarily see the errors
+constants.php file, but you want to temporarily see the errors

 on a particular page, you can add &show_errors=1 to the URL